 - The ability to see the opportunity in every problem; stress management techniques to help you bounce back quickly;

-- The ability to let go of that which no longer serves you;
+- Being able to let go of that which no longer serves you;

-- The ability to forgive (not the same as forgetting or condoning and the subject for another article);
+- Forgiveness (not the same as forgetting or condoning and the subject for another article);

 - Supportive people;

 - Healthy boundaries;